viamrobotics/docs/docs/services/navigation/_index.md

 **Returns:**

-- [(List[navigation.GeoObstacle])](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoObstacle): A list comprised of each `GeoObstacle` in the service's data storage.
+- [(List[navigation.GeoGeometry])](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoGeometry): A list comprised of each `GeoGeometry` in the service's data storage.
   These are objects designated for the robot to avoid when navigating.

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.NavigationClient.get_obstacles).